Transaction Updates

 Refunds

-At times you may wish to issue a refund to a consumer for a payment made within your app.
-It's also important to be aware that there are some circumstances in which we can and will issue refunds directly.
-In both cases, when the refund is issued, we will send a webhooks update to your server.
+There are times when you may wish to issue a refund to a consumer for a payment made within your app.
+It is also important to be aware that there are some circumstances in which Facebook can and will issue refunds directly.
+In both cases, when the refund is issued, Facebook will send a webhooks update to your server.
 Subscribing and responding to Webhooks updates is the only way to keep your records up to date and in sync with Facebook.

 currency